alimghmi/extbbg-client/README.md

 # EXTBBG-CLIENT

-A Python application that fetches tickers, creates a universe, and triggers requests to the Bloomberg API.
-The application listens for responses and saves the data to the database.
+EXTBBG-CLIENT is a comprehensive solution to manage financial instrument data by utilizing Bloomberg's BEAP API endpoints.
+The application fetches tickers, creates a universe, and triggers requests to the Bloomberg API to retrieve essential financial data points, such as price, volume, and more.
+Once the API responds, the application listens for the information and stores it in the database for future use.
+This application is designed to provide financial analysts and investors with timely and accurate financial data, enabling them to make informed decisions.
+Bloomberg's API offers a wealth of financial data, and EXTBBG-CLIENT is designed to make it easy to access and manage this information effectively.

 ## Table of Contents